 What these three stories have in common is that the people came up with solutions when urgent needs arose.
 The day before each scene, they would not have said they had these skills.
 They might have laughed if someone had said, “Do you think you would ever…?”
 Yet they did what they could not.
 So be encouraged.
 Whether you believe this was entirely human creativity or whether you see the Divine in these stories, ask yourself: in what areas of life have you been thinking you “can’t?”
 Make some notes for yourself about areas of life you wish were different, but you believe you can’t change.
 Then think of the people who “couldn’t” but did.
 Pick something from your list and consider stepping up.
 It’s your life.
 You are the only one who can live it.

 And now you’re in the realm of Healthy, Happy, and Loving Lifesm!

-- Kebba Buckley Button is a stress management expert.
-She also has a natural healing practice and is an ordained minister.
-She is the author of the award-winning book, Discover The Secret Energized You, plus Peace Within: Your Peaceful Inner Core, Second Edition.
-Her newest book is Sacred Meditation: Embracing the Divine.
-All the books are available through her office.
-Just call, or email firstname.lastname@example.org.
+Kebba Buckley Button is a stress solutions expert and award-winning author who celebrates life.
+She also has a longtime natural healing practice and is an ordained minister.
+Among her books are: Discover The Secret Energized You (http://tinyurl.com/b44v3br), Inspirations for Peace Within: Quotes and Images to Uplift and Inspire, and Sacred Meditation: Embracing the Divine.
+The books are available on Amazon and through Kebba’s office.
+To email us, email@example.com .